Tom-Bom-badil/trovis-modbus-hass/README.md

 adjusting SAMSON TROVIS 557x heating and district heating controllers over Modbus, including compatible OEM variants from Sauter, Pewo, Yados and others.

+The integration is intended primarily for simple monitoring of an already commissioned system, and for occasional fine adjustment.

 The integration automatically detects the controller model, configured hydronic system, technical control-circuit roles, and available physical sensor inputs.
-It then creates a matching Home Assistant device and entity structure without requiring a Modbus YAML configuration.
+It then automatically creates a matching Home Assistant device and entity structure.

 The TROVIS controller continues to perform the actual heating control.
 Home Assistant reads its operating state and, when explicitly enabled, writes supported settings back to it.

-The integration is intended primarily for simple monitoring of an already commissioned system and for occasional fine adjustment; it does not attempt to reproduce all possible configurations and functions.

 ## 👉 Features